ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs;

-In closed position, step forward L on ball of foot, pressing into floor and turning a little RF (woman turn 1/2 RF and step back R), recover R (woman recover L and turn 1/2 LF to face partner), back L under body but keep body weight forward (woman fwd R outside partner on his right side and turn 1/4 RF), -;
+In closed position, step forward L on ball of foot, pressing into floor and turning a little RF (woman turn 1/2 RF and step back R), recover R (woman recover L and turn 1/2 LF to face partner), back L under body but keep body weight forward, - (woman fwd R outside partner on his right side, and turn 1/4 RF);

 Of course, the final 1/4 turn for the woman is the "hip twist."
 One refinement the man might think about is taking that back step but not fully committing his weight change.
 Bring her forward, and then use the step to signal her hip twist.
+The woman's hip twist can occur at any time after her third step is taken but it usually happens at the end of beat 4.

 Second, her hips should turn fully, but her upper body should turn less, maybe drawn by the man's charisma and animal magnetism, maintaining "connection" between partners.